 Click markers to view hostels and bunkhouses

 The first hostel network in the world was the Youth Hostel Association, YHA, which started in the early 1900’s as a network of youth hostels catering for city workers in industrialised Germany and Britain, who wished to go rambling or cycling in the countryside.
 The Scottish Youth Hostels Association, SYHA, developed alongside the YHA for England and Wales.
-The youth hostel network spread worldwide and is now called Hosteling International HI.
-Meanwhile back in the UK, and also in Ireland, independent hostels began to appear among the Youth Hostels.
+The youth hostel network spread worldwide and is now called Hostelling International (HI).
+Meanwhile back in the UK and also in Ireland, independent hostels began to appear among the Youth Hostels.

-Independent Hostels are small independent businesses, run by individuals, couples and families.
-They are often described as Holiday Hostels or as Bunkhouses in some rural areas.
-Independent Hostels in cities or tourist hot spots called themselves Backpackers Hostels as they catered for people who arrived with Backpackers.
-More recently there has been a trend of nicely decorated independent hostels being called boutique Hostels.
+Independent Hostels are small independent businesses, run by individuals, couples, families and sometimes by charities and communities.
+They are also described as Holiday Hostels or as Bunkhouses in some rural areas.
+Independent Hostels in cities or tourist hot spots often call themselves Backpackers Hostels as they cater for people who arrive with backpacks.
+More recently there has been an increasing number of trendy, city hostels in the style of boutique hostels.

 Independent Hostels sprang up all over Britain.
-Wherever there was stunning countryside to explore, mountains to climb or city centre attractions to visit, individuals set up their businesses providing self-catering accommodation ideal for outdoor enthusiasts and tourists.
-The independent hostels offer a wide choice of self catering accommodation in the best areas to visit and they all welcome group accommodation bookings.
+Wherever there is stunning countryside to explore, mountains to climb or city centre attractions to visit, individuals set up their hostel businesses to provide low cost, self-catering accommodation ideal for outdoor enthusiasts and tourists.
+The independent hostels offer a wide choice of self catering accommodation in all the best areas to visit and they all welcome group accommodation bookings.

-Many youth hostels were sold, particularly those used as stepping stones in the old cycle tourists network.
-To the great applause of local communities and regular guests, some of these ex youth hostels have been saved by individuals and became part of the independent hostel network.
-The Independent Hostel UK network is now larger than the Youth Hostel and Scottish Youth Hostel associations put together, so imagine what a resource is now available to those visiting the UK who use the three networks put together.
+Many traditional youth hostels were sold, particularly those used as stepping stones in the old cycle tourists network.
+To the great applause of local communities and regular guests, some of these ex-youth hostels were saved by individuals and became part of the Independent Hostel network.
+The Independent Hostel UK network is now larger than the Youth Hostel and Scottish Youth Hostel associations put together, so imagine what a resource is now available to those visiting the UK who use these three networks put together.